Bass attacks topwater baits with explosive strikes, and that makes this one of the most exciting ways to fish for America’s favorite sportfish.

 You would be hard-pressed to find a hardcore bass angler around who hasn’t at one time owned (or still owns) the Snag Proof Frog.

-This was one of the first surface frogs that was able to be worked in the thickest cover without fouling up or snagging, with lily pads and other forms of shallow cover being the top target areas to fish it for many anglers.
+This was one of the first surface frogs that were able to be worked in the thickest cover without fouling up or snagging, with lily pads and other forms of shallow cover being the top target areas to fish it for many anglers.

 With its upturned double hook that runs across the top of the lure, and a life-like frog body, this thing still fools fish to this day, and it’s a bait that is hard to beat.